AckerlyXu/heima/articles/storage/storage-migration-to-premium-storage.md

 # Migrating to Azure Premium Storage (Unmanaged Disks)

-> [!NOTE]
-> This article discusses how to migrate a VM that uses unmanaged standard disks to a VM that uses unmanaged premium disks.
-We recommend that you use Azure Managed Disks for new VMs, and that you convert your previous unmanaged disks to managed disks.
-Managed Disks handle the underlying storage accounts so you don't have to.
-For more information, please see our [Managed Disks Overview](./storage-managed-disks-overview.md).
->

 Azure Premium Storage delivers high-performance, low-latency disk support for virtual machines running I/O-intensive workloads.
 You can take advantage of the speed and performance of these disks by migrating your application's VM disks to Azure Premium Storage.